-	"Conversed" does not mean "Discussed" — conversed means talking about a trope in another work, and discussed means having a character explicitly discuss the trope in Genre Savvy way in a situation in which it would normally appear.
+"Conversed" does not mean "Discussed" or "a reply to Discussed" — conversed means talking about a trope in another work, and discussed means having a character explicitly discuss the trope in Genre Savvy way in a situation in which it would normally appear.

 "Exaggerated" vs. "Parodied": It is possible for "Parodied" to overlap with "Exaggerated", but they are not the same.

 "Parodied" is when the trope or parts of the trope are directly mocked or spoofed for explicit humour value.
 (Parody examples on "Playing With" pages should not be exaggerations.)